Jota to miss six to eight weeks, confirms Liverpool boss Klopp | Goal.com

 Liverpool attacker Diogo Jota will be absent for between six and eight weeks, according to Reds boss Jurgen Klopp.

-Jota's push to become a full-time member of the front three, however, has suffered a significant setback with this news.
+Jota's push to become a full-time member of the front three, however, has suffered a significant setback after sustaining a knee injury during Liverpool's Champions League draw with Midtjylland on Wednesday.

 In the worst-case scenario that Jota misses eight weeks of action, he would return in the middle of February, just in time to play in the knockout rounds of the Champions League.